PurpleCrumpets/ColourPaletteExtractor/README.md

 has a transparency layer (e.g., some PNG images) and may need to be removed depending on your approach to generating the colour palette.

-The output from the method should be an ```np.array``` representing the recoloured image using only colours in the colour palette, the list of RGB triplets, each represented by an ``np.array``, and the list of relative frequencies of each colour in the colour palette as found in the recoloured image stored as a ```float```.
+The output from the method should be an ```np.array``` representing the recoloured image using only the colours found in the colour palette, the colours in the colour palette as a list of RGB triplets, each represented by an ``np.array``, and the list of relative frequencies of each colour in the colour palette as found in the recoloured image, each stored as a ```float```.

 2) Add the following import statement for the new module ```mymodule.py``` to the top of the ```model.py``` module so the new algorithm can be picked up by the GUI and added as a new algorithm in the settings panel.